GuardianFirewall/GuardianConnect-Android/README.md

 ### Sample Application
 The project contains a sample application built to showcase & test functionality.
 It is also a reference implementation for the APIs provided by the GuardianConnect library and can be run locally on any Android device

+### Building
+In order to build the library for local development tasks & testing first clone the repo and then run `./gradlew guardian:build` from the root of the repo.
+The build system will create a new directory with the build output under `./guardian/build/outputs/aar`